jimbrig/Engineered-Knowledge/3-Reference/Organizing Resources in Azure.md

 Each resource or resource group can have a maximum of 50 tag name and value pairs.
 This limitation only applies to tags directly applied to the resource group or resource.

-For more tagging recommendations and examples, see [Recommended naming and tagging conventions](../azure-best-practices/naming-and-tagging.md) in the Cloud Adoption Framework.
+For more tagging recommendations and examples, see [Recommended naming and tagging conventions](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/naming-and-tagging) in the Cloud Adoption Framework.

-::: zone target="docs"

-### Apply a resource tag
+### Apply a Resource Tag

 To apply a tag to a resource group: